metazool/generative-infracgi/README.md

 ## Contents

 * A simple [notebook runnable on Colab](Generative_InfraCGI.ipynb), showing use of Huggingface models to remove roads, vehicles and street furniture from images and replace it with imaginary infrastructure.
-Works on any web-based street view image
+Works on any web-based street view image, purely from text prompts with no visual editing or manual intervention.

 ## Contributing